stfbk/mig-t/doc/language.md

 - `from`: (jwt header, jwt payload, jwt signature)

-in recurdsive decode ops, the decode param accepts different inputs, e.g. if previous decoded content is a jwt, decoded content will accept a JSON path
+in recurdsive decode op, the decode param accepts different inputs, e.g. if previous decoded content is a jwt, decoded content will accept a JSON path

 Syntax example of a recursive decode operation: